lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 :kbd:`F2` brings about a customizable settings on htop.
 The :guilabel:`Meters` options brings up meters like CPU average.
 To move to change which meter to change settings on press the arrow keys to move in the direction of the meter you want to select.
 To see what kind of meter you have it will be shown in brackets.

 The :guilabel:`Display Options` has option for different ways to display in htop.
 To toggle an option on press :kbd:`Spacebar`.
 The :guilabel:`Colors` tab brings up different color schemes for htop.
 To select a different color scheme press the :kbd:`Up arrow` or :kbd:`Down arrow` keys.
 To select a new color scheme press the :kbd:`Spacebar` key.
+To move the meter press :kbd:`Enter` and then press the arrow keys to move where it goes.

 .. image:: htop-setup.png